 For the whipped topping:

-Add the aquafaba to the bowl of a stand mixer equipped with a balloon whisk attachment, or a large mixing bowl (if you’re using an electric hand mixer), and then add the cream of tartar.
-Whip on high for 3-4 minutes, until the aquafaba thickens and begins to whip up.
-Gradually add the sugar and vanilla, then whip until the mixture is very thick and holds peaks.
-For more thorough instructions on whipping up aquafaba, check out this video.
+- Add the aquafaba to the bowl of a stand mixer equipped with a balloon whisk attachment, or a large mixing bowl (if you’re using an electric hand mixer).

-Variation: Replace the chopped apples in the pancakes with chopped pieces of apple pie…?
-Someone please try this!
+Replace the chopped apples in the pancakes with chopped pieces of apple pie…?
+It sounds amazing, so someone please try this!